-Starting Tuesday August 30th, 2022 the City of Eureka Engineering Division will be receiving and issuing Encroachment Permits ONLY online via the OpenGov website HERE.
+Starting Tuesday August 30th, 2022 the City of Eureka Engineering Division will be receiving and issuing Encroachment Permits online ONLY via the OpenGov website.
 We will no longer be accepting paper Encroachment Permit applications after Wednesday August 31st, 2022.

 Encroachment Permits will be found in the Engineering - Public Works section of the home page for Eureka's "New" Online Permit Center.